 Explore their rich website for resources, finding aids, events and more.

 For questions about our local history collections or to plan an instruction session using archival materials, contact Ian Post, Local History Archivist.

 Make sure to check out our institutional repository SOAR@SU.
 It is a digital archive that provides public online access to the work of the faculty, staff, and students of SU.
 SOAR@SU is a part of the larger repository MD-SOAR (Maryland Shared Open Access Repository).

 Depositing your work in SOAR@SU increases its global visibility and impact, provides rapid dissemination, and long-term preservation.
 It also can help meet the data management and open access requirements of many research funding agencies.

-Contact the Scholarly Communications Librarian, Victoria Martin to learn more about adding your papers, creative works, data, open educational resources (OER), and more to SOAR@SU.
+Contact your library liaison to learn more about adding your papers, creative works, data, open educational resources (OER), and more to SOAR@SU.